Jimmy-JS/pdf-report-generators/readme.md

 	$columns = [
 		'Name' => 'name',
 		'Registered At' => 'registered_at',
-		'Total Point' => 'total_point'
-		'Total Balance' => 'balance'
+		'Total Balance' => 'balance',
+		'Status' => 'noDataFromDBSoAnythingHereWillBeOkay'
 	];

+	/*
-	// Generate Report with flexibility to manipulate column class even manipulate column value (using Carbon, etc). return PdfReportGenerator::of($title, $meta, $queryBuilder, $columns)
+		Generate Report with flexibility to manipulate column class even manipulate column value (using Carbon, etc).

-				->editColumn('Registered At', [
+		- of()         : Init the title, meta (filters description to show), query, column (to be shown)
+		- editColumn() : To Change column class or manipulate its data (format data Carbon or any other action do you want)
+		- showTotal()  : Used to sum all value on specified column on the last table (except using groupBy method). 'point' is a type for displaying total with a thousand separator
+		- groupBy()    : Show total of value on specific group.
+Used with showTotal() enabled.
+		- limit()      : Limit record to be showed
+		- make()       : Will producing DomPDF instance so you could do any other DomPDF method such as stream() or download() */ return PdfReportGenerator::of($title, $meta, $queryBuilder, $columns) ->editColumn('Registered At', [
 					'data' => function($result) {
 						return $result->registered_at->format('d M Y');
 					}
 				])
-				->editColumn('Total Point', [
+				->editColumn('Total Balance', [
-					'class' => 'right',
+					'class' => 'right bold',
 					'data' => function($result) {
-						return thousandSeparator($result->total_point);
+						return thousandSeparator($result->balance);
 					}
 				])
-				->editColumn('Total Balance', [
+				->editColumn('Status', [
 					'class' => 'right bold',
 					'data' => function($result) {
-						return 'USD ' . thousandSeparator($result->balance);
+						return ($result->balance > 100000) ?
+'Rich Man' : 'Normal Guy';
 					}
 				])
-				// showTotal is used to sum all value on specified column on the last table (except using groupBy method). 'point' is a type for displaying total with a thousand separator
 				->showTotal([
-					'Total Point' => 'point',
 					'Total Balance' => 'point'
 				])
-				// Limit your record
 				->limit(20)
-				// make method will producing DomPDF instance so you could do any other DomPDF method such as stream() or download() ->make()
+				->make()
 				->stream(); // or download() to download pdf
 }